dotnet/docs-aspire/docs/deployment/k8s-deployment.md

 > - The prerequisites that must be in place for the Aspirate tool.
 > - How .NET Aspire and Kubernetes manifest files differ.
 > - How to install and initialize the Aspirate tool.
-> - How to create and manifests and containers and deploy them to a Kubernetes cluster.
+> - How to create manifests and containers and deploy them to a Kubernetes cluster.

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]